Dutchosintguy/OSINT-timeline/README.md

 ### 2. Input Data
 After choosing or creating a timeline, you can start adding entries:

-Enter the date (YYYY-MM-DD).
+- Enter the date (YYYY-MM-DD).
-Enter the time (HH
+- Enter the time (HH:MM).
-).
-Enter the location of the event.
+- Enter the location of the event.
-Enter the person or entity involved.
+- Enter the person or entity involved.
-Enter the image file name (optional).
+- Enter the image file name (optional).
-Enter the video file name (optional).
+- Enter the video file name (optional).
-Enter a description of the event.
+- Enter a description of the event.
-Enter the source of the information.
+- Enter the source of the information.
-Enter the source link (URL).
+- Enter the source link (URL).

 ### 3. Query the Timeline
 You can query the timeline based on specific fields such as date, time, location, person/entity, description, and source.
 The results of the query can be viewed on the screen.